Mike Tyson’s ear-biting tokens, the NFT that makes you a TV star, and more… By Cointelegraph - Up News Info

 Mike Tyson bites the ear off NFTs

-Boxing legend Mike Tyson has dropped a series of tokenized collectibles on the heavyweight champion platform of the NFT world, OpenSea.
+Boxing legend Mike Tyson has dropped a series of tokenized collectibles on the heavyweight champion platform of the nonfungible token (NFT) world, OpenSea.

 NFTV star